 Notably, the two above-mentioned issues do not have to be proven with mathematical certainty.
 But your lawyer must:

 1. Show the probable gain [profits], with great specificity;

 2. Show the expenses incurred in realizing such profits, with great specificity; and 3.
 Demonstrate that the lost (anticipated) profits incurred are directly related to the acts of the party who breached the contract.

 As you can read, the situation is complex, and the above-mentioned are just a few of the issues and questions that must be properly analyzed.

 Simply put, contract disputes are difficult.
 Find a good lawyer who understands how to maximize your total recovery.

 Contact the Oinonen Law Group, LLC.
-We give a free initial consultation.
+We give an initial consultation.